rucio/documentation/docs/operator/policy_packages.md

 with the name of the virtual organisation that owns the policy package, to avoid naming conflicts on multi-VO Rucio installations.

+## Adding a new algorithm class

+The system for registering algorithms within policy packages is intended to be extensible so that new algorithm classes can be added relatively easily.
+The basic workflow is as follows:

+- The `get_algorithms` function within the policy package (see above) should return a dictionary of functions of the new class, indexed by name
+- The core Rucio code should maintain a dictionary of functions of the new class, ready to be called when required.
+The details of this will differ depending on what the new class actually does and how it integrates with the Rucio code, but typically the algorithm name to be used will be selected by a value in the config file, as for the current `lfn2pfn` and `surl` algorithm types.
+- Before the algorithm is called for the first time, the core Rucio code should call `rucio.common.utils.register_policy_package_algorithms` to import the algorithms for this class from the policy package and store them in its internal dictionary.
+This function takes care of the complexities of interfacing with the policy package, such as importing the package if necessary, and dealing with multiple packages in multi-VO Rucio installations.

 ## Deploying Policy Packages in containers

 It is now common to deploy Rucio using containers managed by software